Thai king cremation: What can Bangkok travelers expect?

-(CNN) — It's been just over a year since Thailand's King Bhumibol Adulyadej passed away at the age of 88.
+Bangkok (CNN) — It's been just over a year since Thailand's King Bhumibol Adulyadej passed away at the age of 88.

 The world's longest-reigning monarch, his death on October 13, 2016 plunged the nation into a year of mourning, many choosing to wear black the entire period as a sign of respect for the man who's often called the "father of the nation."